webhintio/hint/docs/user-guide/rules/apple-touch-icons.md

-Nowadays there is a better and standard way of specifying images that browsers can use using the [web app manifest file][web app manifest spec], but unfortunately, Safari for iOS doesn't support that (yet).
+Nowadays there is a better and standard way of specifying images that browsers can use using the [web app manifest file][web app manifest spec], but unfortunately, Safari for iOS doesn’t support that (yet).

 Furthermore, over the years, the requirements for the size of the